ulthiel/NetatmoInflux/Readme.md

 Do you want to save the password as clear text to the database?
 If not, you have to enter it on any update.
 Save (y/n)?: y
-You have to grant client access for WeatherStats.
+You have to grant client access for NetatmoInflux.
 If not done yet, log into
 	https://dev.netatmo.com/dev/myaccount
-and add an app called "WeatherStats".
+and add an app called "NetatmoInflux".
 You will be given a client id and a client secret.
 Client id: blah
 Client secret: blah